-Croatia lies where Central- meets Southeast Europe.
-It may be one of the continent's youngest countries, but this unassuming sovereign state is culturally rich and geographically diverse.
-From historic forts and basilicas to azure waters and scenic nature reserves, it’s easy to see why Croatia is growing in popularity as both a tourist- and expat destination.
+Croatia may be one of the continent's youngest countries, but this unassuming sovereign state is culturally rich and geographically diverse.
+From historic forts and basilicas to azure waters and scenic nature reserves, it’s easy to see why Croatia is growing in popularity as both a tourist and expat destination.

 Most expats live in the Croatian capital, Zagreb, or Dubrovnik.
-However, thanks to the growth of the tourism industry, more and more people move to Croatia to set up businesses along the coast, as well as in smaller rural areas.
+But thanks to the growth of the tourism industry, more and more people are moving to Croatia to set up businesses along the coast, as well as in smaller rural areas.

 Favourable property prices and the availability of idyllic locations and uninhabited islands have made Croatia a hotspot for those looking to retire on its sun-soaked shores.
 Parts of Croatia's Istrian Peninsula have been dubbed ‘New Tuscany’ because of its status among holiday goers, not to mention high-profile celebrities.
 Unfortunately, this has been accompanied by a sharp increase in property prices.

-Primary and secondary school in Croatia is free – though private and international schools, concentrated in Zagreb, do charge high tuition fees.
-Additionally, expats can access the universal healthcare system, which is on par with European standards.
+Croatia offers subsidised healthcare and the quality of public healthcare is relatively high.
+Both locals and expats can access the universal healthcare system, which is on par with western European standards.
 The country is also seen as a burgeoning medical tourism destination.

 Croatia is a young country full of potential.
-As such, many new arrivals are willing to ignore the areas where the country falls short and take advantage of the alternative, low-cost lifestyle and natural beauty that this Balkan state has to offer.
+As such, many new arrivals are willing to ignore the areas where the country falls short and take advantage of the low-cost lifestyle and natural beauty that this Balkan state has to offer.
+Expats with a taste for adventure can find myriad exhilarating things to see and do, and the country can make for a brilliant new home.

 Population: About 4.1 million